prasantabarik/codeautomgeneratorAI/README.md

 # codeautomgeneratorAI

 #edited by soumyadeep
-#commentinf for first sonar review
+#commentinf for first second review